ua-asf/nisar-docs/about-nisar/instrument.md

 The S-band SAR (S-SAR) instrument, developed in a collaboration between NASA and the Indian Space Research Organization (ISRO), operates at a wavelength of 9.3 cm and is primarily used for acquisitions over India.

-A more detailed description of the NISAR instrument design is in section 4.7 of the [NISAR Mission Science Users' Handbook](https://assets.science.nasa.gov/content/dam/science/missions/nisar/nisar-jpl/pdf/NISAR_FINAL_9-6-19.pdf).
+A more detailed description of the NISAR instrument design is in section 4.7 of the [NISAR Mission Science Users' Handbook (2025)](https://doi.org/10.48577/jpl.UD4HV3).